NNDB

 Died: 6-Jul-1962

-Location of death: Wright's Sanatorium, Byhalia, MS
+Location of death: Byhalia, MS [1]

 Cause of death: Heart Failure

-Remains: Buried, St. Peter's Cemetery, Oxford, MS
+Remains: Buried, St Peter's Cemetery, Oxford, MS

 Gender: Male